Engaging a new contractor has its risks and administrative challenges.

 Do you have easy and well-structured induction materials available online or in hard copy?
 Will they be able to be delivered in a toolbox setting by an instructor, or can they be self-managed online before getting onsite?

 Using an online training platform allows for flexible online training that can be available 24/7 from any web-enabled device or computer.
 Contractors can even complete these inductions on their way to the site.

 Being able to educate and engage contractors through an onboarding process that identifies the risks and job hazards relevant to their area, reduces the need to know about all other departments as well.
 It can be specific to their area of expertise only.

 Supplementing your own induction courses with our free courses on Fire Safety Awareness, Bullying and Harassment, Privacy of Information, Essentials Manual Handling and Code of Conduct will clearly set out your expectations to your contractors.

 The use of interactive graphics or videos makes sure everyone is on the same page, it’s hard to misinterpret vision but easy to get text and phrasing wrong.
 Words can mean different things to different people.

 3. Can your management team readily see a contractor lifecycle?

 Your management team have a lot to think about and worrying about whether contractors are authorised for site access is one thing you can alleviate in their already busy day.

-By using an online training platform they can make sure that contractors have completed necessary training, for example their health and safety induction, before they start.
+By using an online training platform they can make sure that contractors have completed the necessary training, for example, their health and safety induction, before they start.
 Being able to include a video or questionnaire makes the induction process faster, moving the project to completion.